 Back at the hotel, I met up with Jo, the Chinese girl I was hanging around with last night and we explored the Yanggakdo International Hotel.
 I am sure there were not more than 50 people staying in the entire 47 storey building, but what a place it would be if it was full.

-Kim showed up at the bowling alley in the hotel to find me as I guess he thought we had been apart for too long so he tried his hand at bowling as well which proved to be a gutter-ball, but he seemed to really enjoy that one throw.
+Kim showed up at the bowling alley in the hotel to find me as I guess he thought we had been apart for too long.
+Kim tried his fist hand at bowling as well which proved to be a gutter-ball, but he seemed to really enjoy that one throw.

 At the end of the night, Jo and I were sitting at the bowling alley bar, drinking water and talking through picture drawing with the North Korean girl running the space.
-It was a lot of laughs and Jo and I were quite touchy, but when we took the elevator to head to our rooms, she said she was tired and was going home.
+It was a lot of laughs and Jo and I were quite touchy. but when we took the elevator to head to our rooms, she said she was tired and going home.
 Typical scared and shy Chinese.
 We could have had a 40th storey hotel room special-star blast…